dstelljes/container-project/book/Container-Environments/LXC/Quick-Start.md

     root@first-container:/#

-Notice that we now have a root shell inside the container.
-Let’s install `cowsay`:
+We now have a root shell inside the container.
+Install `cowsay` (and, for extra fun, `fortune`) and then exit the container:

     # apt-get -y install cowsay fortune
     ...
-    # PATH=$PATH:/usr/games
-    # fortune | cowsay
+    # exit

+Now that `cowsay` is installed, it can be run normally.
+Stop the container and try running `cowsay` as a one-off command:

+    $ sudo lxc-stop -n first-container
+    $ sudo lxc-start -F -n first-container -- bash -c '/usr/games/fortune | /usr/games/cowsay'
     ____________________________________
     / The last thing one knows in        \
     | constructing a work is what to put |